Coastal Fun: Top Family-Friendly Beach Destinations

 Cyclades, Greece Cultural immersion Moderate Clear visibility for snorkeling

-Avoiding Common Planning Mistakes
+Avoiding Planning Mistakes

 One of the most frequent errors is ignoring the "Tide Table."
 Many beautiful Mediterranean or British beaches virtually disappear at high tide, leaving families cramped on a tiny sliver of wet sand.
 Always check Tide-Forecast.com for your specific dates.
 If the beach is narrow, high tide will ruin your afternoon.